 Course includes information needed to understand theory and laws concerning corporations and partnerships.
-Practical applications stressed by actual drafting of legal documents, a general partnership agreement, and
+Practical applications stressed by actual drafting of legal documents, a general partnership agreement, and various documents and supporting material necessary to form and operate a corporation.
+(2)

-LA 15-3 units Family Law
+LA 15 - 3 units Family Law